premAI-io/state-of-open-source-ai/vector-stores.md

 On the other hand, product quantization reduces the memory footprint of the original vectors by decreasing the number of dimensions.
 It splits the original vector into chunks and gives each chunk an id.
 These chunks are created in a way that the distance between them can be calculated efficiently.

 Product Quantization works well for large datasets and high dimension spaces.
 It can greatly speed up the nearest neighbors search and reduce the overall memory footprint by ~97%.
-The downside of using this compression technique is that it can lead to lower accuracy and recall.
+The downside of using this compression technique is that it can lead to lower accuracy and recall. {cite}`vector-quantization`

 ## Searching Algorithms